SALONICHAURASIA26/SQL-Project/README.md

 ## 🚀 How to Use

-1. Clone this repository
+1. Clone this repository or download the ZIP
+2. Open **pgAdmin** and create a new database
-2. Load the dataset from the `Dataset/` folder into PostgreSQL
+3. Import the dataset from the `Dataset/` folder into your database (right-click database → Query Tool, or use pgAdmin's Import/Export feature for CSVs)
-3. Run `01_table_creation.sql` first to set up the schema
+4. Open `01_table_creation.sql` in pgAdmin's Query Tool and run it first to set up the schema
-4. Execute the remaining `.sql` files in order to follow the topic progression
+5. Run the remaining `.sql` files in order (02 → 14) to follow the topic-wise progression

 ## 📌 Skills Demonstrated